 Dr. Railey has written book chapters and is published in his areas of greatest interest which are the family as a culture, obesity management, non-medical treatment of depression, and spirituality in medicine.
 In addition to remaining active in the community, he continues to see patients with the Saint Louis University SLUCare system.

 Debra Schindler, Ph.D., has been working in the Office of Curricular Affairs at the School of Medicine since 2002.
-She is currently the Assistant Dean for Program Evaluation and Assessment, and has a faculty appointment in the Department of Pediatrics.
-Dr. Schindler holds a B.A .in Anthropology from the Pennsylvania State University, an M.A. and Ph.D. in Anthropology from the University of Massachusetts, and an M.S.Ed.
-Instructional Technology from Southern Illinois University.
+She is currently the assistant dean for program evaluation and assessment, and has a faculty appointment in the department of pediatrics.
+Dr. Schindler holds a bachelor of arts in anthropology from the Pennsylvania State University, a master of arts and doctorate in anthropology from the University of Massachusetts, and an M.S.Ed. instructional technology from Southern Illinois University.

 Jamie S. Sutherell, M.D., M.Ed., is the associate dean of student affairs and associate professor of pediatrics in the division of cardiology.
 He graduated from Malone College (Canton, OH) in 1998 and the Medical College of Ohio in Toledo in 2002 before completing his residency training in pediatrics at Washington University in St. Louis.
 After a year as a chief resident, he completed his fellowship training in pediatric cardiology at Cincinnati Children’s Hospital Medical Center.
 He joined the faculty at SLUSOM in 2009 and completed a master’s degree in education from the University of Cincinnati in 2015.

 Dr. Sutherell has served in a variety of education roles at SLUSOM, including the director of medical student education in pediatrics and as the pediatric cardiology fellowship director before moving to the office of student affairs.
 He has received numerous teaching awards in his educational roles at SLUSOM.